Mikael Samuelsson: Detroit Red Wings (2005–2009)

-Vancouver Canucks (2009–11)
+Vancouver Canucks (2009–2011)

-Becoming an unrestricted free agent in the off-season, Samuelsson signed a three-year deal with the Vancouver Canucks on July 3, 2009, worth an annual average value of $2.5 million.
+Becoming an unrestricted free agent in the 2009 off-season, Samuelsson signed a three-year deal with the Vancouver Canucks on July 3, 2009, worth an annual average value of $2.5 million.
 He signed with the Canucks anticipating an expanded offensive role with more ice time, while also commenting that Detroit's efforts to re-sign him "came up too short, too late."

 He scored his first goal as a Canuck in the 2009–10 season opener against the Calgary Flames in a 5–3 loss on October 1.
 On March 9, 2010, Samuelsson scored his first career hat trick in a 6–4 win against the Colorado Avalanche.
 All three goals were scored in the second period and assisted by countryman Henrik Sedin.
 He later earned NHL First Star of the Week honours on March 15 for notching six goals and four assists in four games.
 The following day, Samuelsson injured his shoulder in a game against the New York Islanders.
 He missed eight games, returning in time for the 2010 playoffs.
 He reached the 30-goal plateau for the first time in his career and added 23 assists for a career-high 53 points.
-Then-Head Coach Alain Vigneault played Samuelsson primarily on the second line with Ryan Kesler and Mason Raymond, while he also earned time on the top unit of Henrik and Daniel Sedin.

-Facing the Los Angeles Kings in the opening round of the playoffs, Samuelsson tied two Canucks playoff records.
+Then-Head Coach Alain Vigneault played Samuelsson primarily on the second line with Ryan Kesler and Mason Raymond, while he also earned time on the top unit of Henrik and Daniel Sedin at times.
+Facing the Los Angeles Kings in the opening round of the 2010 playoffs, Samuelsson tied two Canucks playoff records.
 With seven goals in six games, he tied Pavel Bure for most goals in a series and with goals in the first five games of the series, he tied Cliff Ronning for longest goal-scoring streak.
-The Canucks advanced to the second round, where they were defeated by the Chicago Blackhawks in six games.
+The Canucks advanced to the second round, where they were defeated by the Chicago Blackhawks in six games for the second consecutive year.
 Samuelsson finished the post-season with eight goals and 15 points in 12 games to lead the Canucks in scoring.